graygnuorg/sargon/README.md

 5. Start with the first returned object.

-6. If the requested docker action is explicitely listed in one of its `sargonAllow` atribute, go to step 9.
+6. If the requested docker action is explicitly listed in one of its `sargonAllow` attribute, go to step 9.

-7. Otherwise, if either the requested action or the meta-action `ALL` is listed in one of the objects's `sargonDeny` attribute, go to step 16.
+7. Otherwise, if the object has one or more `sargonDeny` attributes and if one of these contains the requested action or the meta-action `ALL`, then go to step 16.

 8. Advance to the next object, and restart from step 6.